Skip to main content

 The DOJ doesn't send a warning letter.
 They send a consent decree — a court-supervised compliance order that puts your municipality under federal monitoring for years.
 These are real cases — and our ADA compliance tool was built so counsel can point at a deployed auxiliary aid before the complaint ever lands.
 For the enforcement context, see DOJ enforcement trends.

 DOJ v.
-Inova Health Care Services (Virginia)
+Inova Health System (Virginia)

-2014 DOJ Settlement Hospital System
+2011 DOJ Settlement Hospital System

 ✓ TinkyTown Prevention: QR codes at ER triage, admitting, and every patient room.
 Deaf and nonverbal patients communicate immediately through medical boards — no interpreter scheduling, no delay in care.